 In July 2015, the FASB issued ASU 2015-11, Simplifying the Measurement of Inventory ("ASU 2015-11"), which simplifies the measurement of inventory by requiring entities to measure most inventory at the lower of cost and net realizable value, replacing the previous requirement to measure most inventory at the lower of cost or market.
 ASU 2015-11 does not apply to inventories that are measured by using either the last-in, first-out method or the retail inventory method.
-ASU 2015-11 is effective for us for both interim and annual reporting periods beginning January 1, 2017.
-The adoption of ASU 2015-11 is not expected to have a material impact on our consolidated financial statements.
+ASU 2015-11 became effective for us for both interim and annual reporting periods beginning January 1, 2017.
+The adoption of ASU 2015-11 did not have a material impact on our consolidated financial statements.

 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15"), which provides guidelines for determining when and how to disclose going concern uncertainties in the financial statements.
 The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued.
 An entity must provide certain disclosures if conditions or events raise substantial doubt about the entity's ability to continue as a going concern.
-ASU 2014-15 is effective for us for annual periods ending after December 15, 2016, and interim periods thereafter, with early adoption permitted.
-The adoption of ASU 2014-15 is not expected to have a material impact on our consolidated financial statements.
+ASU 2014-15 was effective for us for beginning January 1, 2017.
+The adoption of ASU 2014-15 did not have a material impact on our consolidated financial statements.